SAP-samples/teched2023-DA285v/exercises/ex0/README.md

 **DBeaver**<br>an open source database administration and development tool.
 You can run the exercise scripts in DBeaver and get simple spatial visualizations.
 See Mathias Kemeter's blog for [installation instructions](https://blogs.sap.com/2020/01/08/good-things-come-together-dbeaver-sap-hana-spatial-beer/).

-**QGIS**<br>an open source Geographical Information System (GIS).
+**QGIS**<a name="qgis"><br>an open source Geographical Information System (GIS).
 QGIS can connect to SAP HANA and provides great tools for advanced maps.
 Again, read Mathias' blog to [get it up and running](https://blogs.sap.com/2021/03/01/creating-a-playground-for-spatial-analytics/).

 **hana-ml**, the Jupyter Notebook to load JSON data into the document store (exercise 1) uses the python machine learning client for SAP HANA.
 There is a lot more in hana-ml for the data scientist - see [pypi.org](https://pypi.org/project/hana-ml/) and [hana-ml reference](https://help.sap.com/doc/1d0ebfe5e8dd44d09606814d83308d4b/latest/en-US/index.html).